UMD-CS-STICs/389Ospring18/README.md

 |8|Bit Manipulation|Chapter 5|

 ## Outside-of-class communication with course staff
-We will interact with students outside of class in primarily two ways: in-person during office hours and piazza.
-Email should only be used for emergencies and not class related questions (e.g., homework).
+We will interact with students outside of class in primarily two ways: in-person during office hours and Slack.
+Email should be used sparingly and not for class related questions (e.g., homework).

 Instructor: